 It is almost 5 feet long (57 inches if you include the tail), and it is 3 feet high (36 inches including fins).
 Despite it’s overwhelming size, it is quite easily handled, even by a child.
 If you watch the Air Shark videos on this page, you will notice some of the people move it, or bat it away with a single hand.

 It is very light weight as you would expect a balloon would be.

 A hit at most parties, especially for kids parties.
 Relatively inexpensive for the amount of entertainment that it provides.
+These shark balloons are safe to use as it simply bounces off of walls and other items, and generally won’t hurt anything.
 Many other remote control air swimmers available besides the shark depicted here.
 You can also get a clown fish, a bass fish, and also some Angry Birds products.

 This is a personal video of mine at my son's birthday party.
 The kids absolutely loved it when I surprised them with it.
 Around the time that cake was being served, I went out to the car to get the Air shark from the backseat of my car.
 It was a cold winter day at the time, so it is noteworthy to mention that the adhesives that go on the side of the shark did have trouble staying on.
 So keep that in mind if you plan to use these in a colder climate.
 I added extra tape to keep it on.

 I controlled the shark to make it float into the doorway ahead of me.
 The kids were very surprised to see it swimming through the air, and it was an instant hit.
 I let them all take turns with the remote control.